Writing and Living on Campus

 You will join a workshop group with 14-15 participants, plus a faculty workshop leader and residential staff.
 Each workshop group meets three sessions daily, Monday through Friday, for 90 minutes each.
 Multi-aged groups are created to dismantle the often counter-productive use of birth date as a criterion for participation in a lively, mutually supportive peer writing environment.

 One workshop group each year focuses on women writers.
-If you are interested in that themed group, find out more, and note it on your application form.
+If you are interested in that themed group, note it on your application form.

 Daily writing includes reflective journals, stories, poems, and personal and persuasive essays.
 The foundation of our work is the informal, exploratory writing that generates drafts, defines questions for discussion, shapes subsequent inquiry, and helps make connections between what participants already know and new ways of thinking.